Lisbon and Sintra beyond the beaten path? Here are 10 budget-friendly options

 Thinking of driving around Lisbon?
 Think again.
 We wouldn’t even recommend driving to Sintra.

-If you plan a road trip around Portugal, and Lisbon is your starting point, pick up your rental car once you’re ready to leave the area.
+If you do plan a road trip around Portugal, and Lisbon is your starting point, pick up your rental car once you’re ready to leave the area.

 Another typical Lisbon tram